-Under the Long Service Leave Canon 1992, you are entitled to 10 weeks of long service leave for every 10 years of service.
+Under the Long Service Leave Canon 1992, you are entitled to 10 weeks long service leave for the first 10 years service, then 5 weeks for each subsequent 5 years service.
 The Canon sets out a number of other rules regarding long service leave.